Endless Days (album)

-Endless Days is an album by German double bassist and composer Eberhard Weber recorded in Norway in 2000 and released on the ECM label.
+Endless Days is an album by German double bassist and composer Eberhard Weber recorded in Norway in April 2000 and released on ECM the following year.
+The quartet features oboist Paul McCandless, pianist Rainer Brüninghaus, and drummer Michael Di Pasqua.

 Reception

-The Allmusic review by David R. Adler awarded the album 2½ stars, stating, "Weber's new compositions involve little improvisation and a steadfast avoidance of typical jazz vocabulary.
+The AllMusic review by David R. Adler awarded the album 2½ stars, stating, "Weber's new compositions involve little improvisation and a steadfast avoidance of typical jazz vocabulary.
 Evocative and thoroughly composed, these tracks have something of a European classical, chamber jazz feel...
-Well done and moving at times, but a bit mild and innocuous overall".
+Well done and moving at times, but a bit mild and innocuous overall."

 All About Jazz noted "Endless Days occupies a distinct niche in the accumulating body of ECM records with sparse, reverberant sound and stark, often melancholy themes.
-The "composed" aspect of the record offers a degree of formalism that sets it apart from some of the more improvised music on the label".
+The "composed" aspect of the record offers a degree of formalism that sets it apart from some of the more improvised music on the label."